-The episode "Godfellas" has Bender being worshiped as a God by a tiny sentient culture on a meteor he hits while flying aimlessly through space.
+- The episode "Godfellas" has Bender being worshiped as a God by a tiny sentient culture on a meteor he hits while flying aimlessly through space.
 While he tries his best to be a benevolent God, the culture ends up starting a holy war and destroying themselves after finding Bender's "nuclear pile."

+- In a number of Looney Tunes shorts, Marvin the Martian wants to blow up the Earth because it blocks his view of Venus.
+Yes, isn't that lovely, hmm?
 In another short, Duck Dodgers and Marvin are fighting for ownership of Planet X. Their rivalry winds up causing the planet's destruction.
 (In the conclusion, Daffy pushes Marvin off Planet X as it is literally "not big enough for the both of us!")

-Captain Hero from Drawn Together didn't exactly think things through (and really never does) when he single-handedly obliterated his home planet and all of its inhabitants.
+- Captain Hero from Drawn Together didn't exactly think things through (and really never does) when he single-handedly obliterated his home planet and all of its inhabitants.

-Zim.
+- Zim.
 Which is ironic, since when he's assigned to destroy the Earth he proves really bad at it.

 Nik: That one's gonna burn reeeal good.
 Lots of critters.
 Critters burn gooood.

-Coop from Megas XLR has destroyed three planets, two of which were accidental.
+- Coop from Megas XLR has destroyed three planets, two of which were accidental.
 For the third one he had good intentions, but a lot of aliens were still pretty upset about it.

 - There is an episode of Rugrats where the babies and Angelica are abducted by aliens (that look suspiciously like their parents) who are testing a TV remote-shaped ray gun that can destroy planets.
 The alien that invented it (based on Tommy's dad) wants to use it for knocking out walls to redecorate.
 Eventually Angelica and a fish alien steal it and go around blowing up random planets.
 Of course, in the end, it was all just a dream.

-In Agent 000: Secret Squirrel the sub stealer Captain Ahab ties up the eponymous hero and his companion so they can witness Ahab's diabolical scheme to blow up the world... just for kicks.
+- In Agent 000: Secret Squirrel the sub stealer Captain Ahab ties up the eponymous hero and his companion so they can witness Ahab's diabolical scheme to blow up the world... just for kicks.